Optimal Allocations under Strongly Pigou-Dalton Criteria: Hidden Layer Structure & Efficient Combinatorial Approach: Indivisible items and agents with 0/1-add valuations

 \subsection{Layer partition of agents and items}

-Recall that the profiles of stable allocations are equivalent up to permutation (\Cref{lemma:crucial-lexmin}).
+Recall that the profiles of stable allocations are equivalent up to permutation (see the corollary part in \Cref{lemma:crucial-lexmin}).
 Yet the profiles are not unique -- e.g., the number of items $h_i$ allocated to agent $i$ may differ in different stable allocations.
 It raises a natural question that to what extent can $\p(\chi)$ differ for different $\chi$ in $\SA$?

-Our next theorem shows that the difference is negligible (due to space limitations, we put its proof in appendix~\ref{sect:omitted-proof}):
+Our next theorem shows that the difference is negligible.
+Recall that the Chebyshev distance of two vectors is the maximum difference along any coordinate dimension.

 \begin{theorem} For $\chi,\chi'\in \SA$, it holds that $|h_i-h'_i|\leq 1$ for each agent $i\in [n]$, where $(h_1,\ldots,h_n)=\p(\chi)$ and $(h'_1,\ldots,h'_n)=\p(\chi')$.
 In other words, the Chebyshev distance $D(\p(\chi),\p(\chi'))\leq 1$. \end{theorem}